JeanGrng/solvege-learner/README.md

 # solvege-learner
-Web App to learn solfège interactively by plugging in your digital piano
+Web App to learn solfège/music theory interactively by plugging in your digital piano